How To: Apple's Massive Control Center Update Gives You 11 New Must-Try Features on iPhone and iPad

 • Accessibility: Accessibility Shortcuts, Assistive Access, Guided Access, Live Speech

-• Hearing Accessibility: Background Sounds, Headphone Accommodations, Headphone Levels, Hearing, Left-Right Stereo Balance, Live Captions, Live Listen, Music Haptics (iPhone only), Sound Recognition
+• Hearing Accessibility: Background Sounds, Headphone Accommodations, Headphone Levels, Hearing, Left-Right Stereo Balance, Live Captions, Live Listen, Music Haptics (only for supported iPhone models), Sound Recognition

 • Motor Accessibility: Apple Watch Mirroring, AssistiveTouch, Control Nearby Devices, Eye Tracking, Full Keyboard Access, Switch Control, Voice Control